 All bridges shall meet the accepted roadway typical sections and grades.
-Bridge geometry (width, length, skew, span arrangement, etc.) shall be in accordance with the accepted Structure Recommendations and / or the Hydraulic Bridge Survey Report prepared by the Design-Build Team and accepted by the Department.
+Bridge geometry (width, length, skew, span arrangement, etc.) shall be in accordance with the Structure Recommendations and / or the Hydraulic Bridge Survey Report prepared by the Design-Build Team and accepted by the Department.

-The minimum vertical clearance for bridges constructed over all interstate, freeways, and arterials shall be 17'-0".
+The minimum vertical clearance for bridges and all aesthetic elements constructed over all interstate, freeways, and arterials shall be 17'-0".

-The Design-Build Team shall design and construct Bridge No. 226 - (SR 1891 (Peace Haven Road) over US 421), including but not limited to all substructure elements, to allow for the future construction of one additional 12-foot through lane in each direction of SR 1891 (Peace Haven Road), without the need for a future design exception, including but not limited to, the minimum vertical clearance of 17'-0" over US 421 for the proposed and future construction.
-If the Design-Build Team's design and / or construction methods utilize vertical abutments and / or retaining walls at the end bents, the Design-Build Team shall indicate how the vertical abutments and / or retaining walls will allow the aforementioned future construction in the Technical Proposal.
+The Design-Build Team shall design and construct Bridge No. 226 - (SR 1891 (Peace Haven Road) over US 421), to allow for the future construction of one additional 12-foot through lane in each direction of SR 1891 (Peace Haven Road), as well as any additional width required to accommodate the associated future hydraulic spread, without the need to 1) reconstruct any of the provided substructure elements, including but not limited to retaining walls located at the end bents or 2) obtain a future design exception, including but not limited to, the minimum vertical clearance of 17'-0" over US 421 for the proposed and future construction.
+(Reference the Hydraulics Scope of Work found elsewhere in this RFP) The Design-Build Team shall indicate in the Technical Proposal how the aforementioned future construction can be accomplished without the need to reconstruct any of the provided substructure elements.